zahramoghaddasi/Second-Assignment-CineScribe/README.md

 ## Tasks 📝
 1. Fork this repository and clone it to your local machine.
 2. Create a new branch named develop and switch to it.
 All development should be done in this branch.
-3. et an API key from https://omdbapi.com (for Movie class) and https://api-ninjas.com/api/celebrity (for actor class).
+3. Get an API key from https://omdbapi.com (for Movie class) and https://api-ninjas.com/api/celebrity (for actor class).
 You need to sign up and verify your account.
 4. Design Movie and Actor classes with appropriate methods and attributes.
-Complete the methods in the code and add at least one new attribute for each class, then write a new method to get the attribute proper value using json string.
+Complete the methods in the code and add at least one new attribute for each class, then write a new method to get the attribute's proper value using JSON string.
 5. Implement a menu in your Main class.
 This menu should allow users to:

  	- Enter the name of a movie and display information extracted from the JSON object in the console, including the list of actors.